| Home >> Varia >> Software Engineering

 "What programs can I use for accomplishing such and such a task?"

-Office applications: Microsoft Office; Open Office.
+Office applications: Microsoft Office; Libre Office.

-Web browser: MS-IE; Mozilla Firefox.
+Web browser: Mozilla Firefox.
+MS-IE;

-E-mail: MS-Outlook; Mozilla Thunderbird.
+E-mail: Mozilla Thunderbird.
+MS-Outlook;

 FTP: Filezilla